 “I couldn’t believe how difficult it is to assemble a watch, piece by piece.
 There are so many pieces, all so tiny and it takes so much time, so much work and a lot of concentration to be able to finish one watch.
 To be honest, I was quite surprised to see how difficult it all is”.

-28. (SOUNDBITE) (Spanish) LIONEL MESSI, FC BARCELONA FOOTBALL PLAYER, ON COMMON VALUES HE HAS WITH WATCHMAKERS:
+28. (SOUNDBITE) (Spanish) LIONEL MESSI, FC BARCELONA FOOTBALL PLAYER, ON COMMON VALUES HE HAS WITH AUDEMARS PIGUET:

 “I think the perfectionism, the constant quest for perfection with lots of concentration.
 To make a watch you need to isolate yourself, focus on the task, drown out what is happening around you and do everything so that it will be perfect.”